'Governance failure in UP': Priyanka slams Yogi govt's response to COVID-19 second wave | Health

-Alleging a failure of governance in Uttar Pradesh in the face of the COVID-19 second wave, Congress leader Priyanka Gandhi Vadra has said the Yogi Adityanath dispensation long ceased to act as a protector and support system for the people in the state, and has increasingly assumed the role of an ''aggressor''.
+Alleging a governance failure in Uttar Pradesh in the face of the COVID-19 second wave, Congress leader Priyanka Gandhi Vadra has said the Yogi Adityanath dispensation long ceased to act as a protector and support system for the people in the state and has increasingly assumed the role of an ''aggressor''.

 The biggest failure has been in governance as there has been no planning, no preparation and no foresight whatsoever, the Congress leader alleged.